Awuor-O/Energy_Access_and_Electrification_Planning_in_Kenya/README.md

 ![image](https://github.com/user-attachments/assets/d04c8761-06e2-4fee-98c5-bf37aba71261)

-To address the challenges posed by Kenya’s growing population, rising unemployment, and high rates of rural-to-urban migration, the government must implement strategic, long-term economic interventions.
+So, what long-term economic investments should the **Government of Kenya** prioritize, in collaboration with the **private sector** and **multilateral development institutions**, to effectively address the multifaceted challenges posed by the country’s rapidly growing population?

-Prioritizing rural electrification and expanding energy access will stimulate local investments, promote the growth of small and medium-sized enterprises (SMEs), and enhance agricultural productivity through the adoption of advanced technologies.
-Most critically, fostering job creation within rural areas will drive sustained economic growth, increase household income, and build resilience within rural economies.
+One key priority is rural electrification and the expansion of energy access, which will stimulate local investments, promote the growth of small and medium-sized enterprises (SMEs), and enhance agricultural productivity through the adoption of advanced technologies.
+Most importantly, rural electrification will foster job creation in rural areas, drive sustained economic growth, increase household incomes, and strengthen the resilience of rural economies.

 ### Objective